seed-rs/seed-homepage/markdown/server_integration.md

 Highlights from the example:

-- We set up the frontend and backend as independent crates, with the frontend folder inside the backend one.
+- We set up the frontend and backend as independent crates, with the client folder inside the backend one.
 Alternatively, we could set them up at the same nest level.
 - We place the shared data structures in a barebones third crate called `shared`.
 We can't access data on the backend crate due to it being incompatible with the `wasm32-unknown-unknown` target.
 We can't do the reverse due to being unable to import `"cdylib"` crates.
-- With `Rocket`, we must use the nightly toolchain for the backend.
 - We set the server and client to use different ports
-- The Rocket server is set up with CORS, to accept requests from localhost only.
 - We are unable to share a workspace between backend and frontend due to incompatible compile targets.

-To run the example, navigate to the server_integration example, and run `cargo +nightly run`.
-In a different terminal, navigate to its `frontend` subdirectory, and run a build script and dev server as you would normally for a seed app.

 Folder structure:
 ```